 Q: I don’t think I’m being paid right.
-Can I file a complaint with the WHD?
+Can I file a complaint with the Wage and Hour Division?

 A: Yes.
-While there are many employees that may be exempt from some provisions of the law, an employee covered by the FLSA who provides information that demonstrates the probability that they have not been paid the required federal minimum wage of $7.25 per hour effective July 24, 2009, or overtime (1½ times the regular rate of pay for hours worked in excess of 40 in a work week) may file a complaint with the Wage and Hour Division (WHD) of the U.S. Department of Labor.
+While there are many workers that may be exempt from some provisions of the law, an employee covered by the FLSA who provides information that demonstrates the probability that they have not been paid the required federal minimum wage of $7.25 per hour or overtime (1½ times the regular rate of pay for hours worked in excess of 40 in a work week) may file a complaint with the Wage and Hour Division.

 Q: What If I'm not sure I want to file a complaint?
 Can I find out what my rights are?

-A: Absolutely!
-You can call or visit any Wage and Hour Office to ask about the laws or file a complaint.
-You can also call WHD's toll-free help line:
+A: You can call or visit any Wage and Hour Office to ask about the laws or file a complaint.
+You can also call our toll-free help line:

 Q: Does it cost anything to file a complaint?

-A: There are no charges to file a complaint or for the WHD to conduct an investigation.
-The Department of Labor is a federal agency and does not charge employees for its services.
+A: There are no charges to file a complaint or for the Wage and Hour Division to conduct an investigation.
+The Department of Labor is a federal agency and does not charge workers or employers for its services.

 Q: I haven’t worked for this employer for a while.
 How long do I have to file a complaint?

-A: The FLSA contains a two-year statute of limitations (three-years for willful violations).
-This means that any part of a back wage claim which was earned more than two years before a federal court lawsuit is filed may not be collectible.
-To ensure we can complete our investigation before the statute of limitation expires, employees should file complaints with WHD as soon as possible.
+A: The FLSA contains a two-year statute of limitations for non-willful violations and a three-year statute of limitations for willful violations.
+Generally, this means that we will look back over the past two years to determine whether there are any wages owed to employees.
+To ensure we can complete our investigation before the statute of limitations expires, employees should file complaints with the Wage and Hour Division as soon as possible.

 Q: If I talk to someone at Wage and Hour, will it be confidential?
-I don’t want to lose my job.
+I don’t want to lose my job or face retaliation.

-A: All discussions with WHD are confidential.
+A: All discussions with the Wage and Hour Division are confidential.
 All complaints are confidential; the name of the complainant and the nature of the complaint are not disclosed.
-The only exceptions are: when it is necessary to reveal a complainant's identity, with his or her permission, to pursue an allegation; and when the WHD is ordered to reveal information by a court.
+The only exceptions are: when it is necessary to reveal a complainant's identity, with their permission, to pursue an allegation; or when the Wage and Hour Division is ordered to reveal information by a court.
 You can find additional information about the investigative process at Fact Sheet 44.

-- If you don’t have a permanent address, give us your cell phone number, or the number and address of a friend or family member who knows how to reach you.
+- If you don’t have a permanent address: you can give us your cell phone number, or the number and address of a friend or family member who knows how to reach you.

-- If you are not sure of the name of your employer, some suggestions are: take a picture with a cell phone or write down the license number of your employer’s vehicle; do the same for any company names on the vehicle.
-Do the same for other employers on the job.
-If you get a paycheck write down all the information on the check before you cash it.
+- If you are not sure of the name of your employer: you can take a picture with a cell phone of any identifying information about any businesses at your worksite including any company names on the vehicle.
+If you get a paycheck, write down all the information on the check before you cash it.
 If you can, make a photocopy of the check or take a picture of it.
 Make a note of your job location by writing down the address.

-- f there is no record of your hours or pay, start keeping one.
+- If there is no record of your hours or pay: you can start keeping one yourself.
 Every day you work, write down the time you start and the time you finish.
 Write down if you took time for a meal break and how long the break was.
 Write down every time you get paid, with the date and how much pay you received.
 You can call any Wage and Hour Office and ask them to send you free copies of our AWARE record keeping handbooks.
 You can get as many as you need; enough for you AND your co-workers.

-Q: Not everyone on my job has a green card.
-If I complain about my pay, will workers be reported to Immigration?
+Q: Some employees at my job are not documented to work.
 Is everyone who works entitled to the minimum wage?

-A: WHD will continue to enforce the FLSA and MSPA without regard to an employee’s immigration status.
-No employer should have an unfair advantage because he employs undocumented employees and doesn’t pay them.
-Look at the Fact Sheet on Undocumented Workers which is available in English Chinese, Korean, Spanish, Thai, and Vietnamese.
-It says the WHD will enforce pay for hours worked for covered, non-exempt employees.
+A: The Wage and Hour Division enforces the law without regard to an employee’s immigration status.
+No employer should have an unfair advantage because it employs undocumented employees and doesn’t pay them.
+We will enforce pay for hours worked for all covered, non-exempt employees.